Why is distance education important to UNL?

 I would like to teach online.
 How do I get involved?

 After visiting with your department chair regarding your interest in developing an online course, contact your Instructional Design Technology Specialist, who will support you throughout the development process.
 If you are interested in developing a complete distance program, begin by discussing your ideas with your department chair and college.
-The Executive Director, Marie Barber, of the Office of Online and Distance Education, can also help you determine next steps, arrange for market research, and consult on other important questions.
+Then visit with Tim Carr, Associate Vice Chancellor and Dean of Graduates Studies, or Amy Goodburn, Senior Associate Vice Chancellor and Dean of Undergraduate Studies.
+UNL's distance education campus coordinator, Renee Batman can also help you determine next steps, arrange for market research, and consult on other important questions.

 How long does it take to develop a distance education course?